melvincarvalho/solid-notes/merging-code.md

+#### Merging code

-the procedure is: develop an merge fixes in develop, merge develop in master for release
+The procedure is: develop an merge fixes in develop, merge develop in master for release